orbingol/NURBS-Python/README.rst

 * Knot removal
 * Degree elevation
 * Degree reduction
-* Curve and surface interpolation and least squares approximation
+* Curve and surface fitting via interpolation and least squares approximation

 NURBS-Python (geomdl) also provides customizable visualization and animation options via Matplotlib, Plotly and VTK libraries.
 Please refer to the `documentation <http://nurbs-python.readthedocs.io/>`_ for more details.